Common narratives around spam

 This event, instead of being taken as a justification that Bitcoin should be used as a perpetual highly-replicated database, should be considered as a celebration of the right ways you can post data on chain in a responsible way as it uses an existing method to store arbitrary data by miners that doesn't obviously circumvent a Bitcoin function.

 It's still important to highlight that when the OP_RETURN code was released, it was clearly specified that "Storing arbitrary data in the blockchain is still a bad idea; it is less costly and far more efficient to store non-currency data elsewhere."
-Another extremely important point is that OP_RETURN data is still stored on nodes forever, that is the reason why they are limited at 80 bytes, but OP_RETURN data does not benefit from the segregated witness discount.
+Another extremely important point is that OP_RETURN data is still stored on nodes forever, that is the reason why they are limited (to 40 bytes in Bitcoin Knots) by default.
+OP_RETURN data does not benefit from the segregated witness discount.

 Inscriptions that are omni-present in the 2023 wave of spam basically have the same impact on the network as OP_RETURN data except that they benefit from the segregated witness discount and manage to go above the 80 bytes limit using the OP_IF OP_FALSE injection scheme.